Projective reconstruction in algebraic vision: Introduction

 from $\bP^n \coloneqq \bP(V)$ to $\bP^{m_i} \coloneqq \bP(W_i)$.
 We call these rational maps \emph{cameras}, with the model of a pinhole camera as a linear projection in mind.
 Correspondingly, the loci

 of indeterminacy are called the \emph{focal loci} of the cameras.
 The closure $X$ of the image of the rational map

 is called the \emph{multiview variety} in the case $n = 3$ and $\bsm = (2^r)$ in \cite{MR3095002}, and we use the same terminology for arbitrary $n$ and $\bsm$.
-In Introduction, we will always assume $|\bsm| \coloneqq m_1 + \cdots + m_r \geq n+1$, so that the multiview variety $X$ is a proper subvariety of $ \bP^{\bsm}$.
-Basic properties of multiview varieties are studied in \cite{1310.8453}, where formulas for dimensions, multidegrees and Hilbert polynomials are obtained and the Cohen--Macaulay property is proved.
+In this section, we assume $|\bsm| \coloneqq m_1 + \cdots + m_r \geq n+1$, so that the multiview variety $X$ is a proper subvariety of $ \bP^{\bsm}$.
+Basic properties of multiview varieties are studied in \cite{1310.8453}, where formulas for dimensions, multidegrees, and Hilbert polynomials are obtained and the Cohen--Macaulay property is proved.

 The \emph{projective reconstruction problem} asks if $\bsvarphi$ is determined uniquely from $X$, up to the inevitable ambiguity by the action of $\PGL(n + 1,\bfk)$.
-Note that an open subset of $X$ parametrizes \emph{point correspondences}, i.e., which point in the image of one camera corresponds to which point in the image of another camera.
-In application to the real world where $\bfk = \bR$, $n = 3$, and $\bsm = (2^r)$, this problem may be phrased as follows: Suppose that there are multiple pictures of a certain place, taken with various cameras whose positions and angles are not known at the beginning, and that one can tell sufficiently many point correspondences in the pictures, say, from the features of the objects.
-The problem is whether one can `reconstruct' the 3-dimensional configuration of objects in the place appearing on the pictures, together with the configuration of the cameras.
-Each camera $ \varphi_i \colon \bP^n \dto \bP^{m_i} $ is parametrized by an open subset of the projective space $\bP(V^{\vee} \otimes W_i)$, where the corresponding linear map $s_i$ has the full rank.
-Let
+In real-life applications where $\bfk = \bR$, $n = 3$, and $\bsm = (2^r)$, this problem may be phrased as follows: Assume that one is given multiple pictures of one place, taken with various cameras whose positions and angles are not known at the beginning.
+A \emph{point correspondence} is a collection of points in the pictures, consisting of one point in every picture, which is the image of the same point in the place.
+The set of point correspondences form an open subset of $X$.
+Assume that one can tell sufficiently many point correspondences, say, from the features of the objects, so that one can fix $X$ uniquely.
+Now the problem is whether one can `reconstruct' the 3-dimensional configuration of objects in the place appearing on the pictures, together with the configuration of the cameras.